ForgeFoundryAI/ForgeFoundry---Journal/journal/entry-1.md

 This marks the official start of documenting my journey building ForgeFoundry.

 I have no formal training as a programmer or AI engineer.
 I’ve simply been around computers my whole life and decided to take a real shot at building something meaningful.
-My main motivation is clear: to create a product that could eventually provide for my family of 6 in California.
+My main motivation is clear: Use AI as an assistant rather than a replacement to develop a product/brand that becomes a financial success, and also to acquire a position with a company that feels my skills and value align with theirs

 From the very first conversations with Grok, the idea quickly took shape:
 - Public brand: **ForgeFoundry**